pavithracjs/atlassian-ui-library/docs/guides/15-bundle-size.md

     – main: 2.54 MB (857 B)
 ```

-# How we will display the bundle size in Atlaskit in the future?
+# What changes to expect about the bundle size in Atlaskit in the future?

-As the current solution is not ideal, we are working on an add-on to display it on PR.
+As the current solution is not ideal, we are working on a bitbucket add-on to display it on PR.

 Feel free to read the [blog](https://hello.atlassian.net/wiki/spaces/AtlasKit/blog/2019/05/16/458923875/Atlaskit+-+Bundle+size+check+add-on) about it.